 Advanced computer capabilities now make it easy to sift through massive amounts of data.
 Data sources can include everything from IoT sensors on factory floors and lighting systems to sales data or supply-chain factors.
 This data is used to make informed decisions to improve internal processes.
-Picture this: a plant floor using small sensors connected to every machine in a factory constantly logs and analyzes information both on-site and in the cloud.
+Picture this: a shop floor using small sensors connected to every machine in a factory constantly logs and analyzes information both on-site and in the cloud.
 All this data is fed into a machine learning algorithm that determines equipment’s maintenance schedule.
 Big data helps factories like this care for their assets, reduce costs, and limit downtime.

 Artificial intelligence and machine learning refer to algorithms used in manufacturing to process and learn from data, using it to reach conclusions that were not included in its original programming.
 A real-world example of how artificial intelligence is used in manufacturing would be in forecasting and predictive maintenance.
 AI uses the big data we previously mentioned to forecast market changes and predict machine downtime.

 Additive manufacturing means creating items layer by layer, adding new material instead of subtracting it.
 3D printing is a form of additive manufacturing and has been used by companies like Adidas.
 Shoe designs were created based on big data and are another real-world example of Industry 4.0 being used by businesses today.
-Industrial, metals and automotive manufacturers can turn to 3D printing not only for prototyping, but also for tooling/tool creation and eventually higher volume part creation.

 The cloud is a place that can be used for software and data stored on the internet.
 It is a server, usually located off-site instead of on a local machine for security reasons.
 The cloud can be used to hold the vast amount of sensor data collected on the factory floor and consumer data gathered through market analysis.
 In recent years, it has been used for “cloud manufacturing”, which refers to distributed manufacturing across different geographical locations.
 The cloud can be used to store data from numerous manufacturing plants in one easily accessible location.